laravel/docs/redis.md

     composer require predis/predis

-Or alternativly, install the [Redis PHP extension](https://github.com/phpredis/phpredis) installed via PECL.
+Or alternativly, install the [PhpRedis](https://github.com/phpredis/phpredis), the Redis PHP extension, via PECL.

 <a name="configuration"></a>
 ### Configuration